SpaceApi-archive/endpoint-hosting/Readme.md

 grunt bower
 ```

 Now all the dependencies are installed.
-In the last stsep you need to compile the sass code.
+In the last step you need to compile the sass code.

 Run either